Paid Undergraduate Training in Environmental Health Sciences

 Students will be matched with a faculty mentor for a 9-week summer research experience in ASU’s School of Mathematical and Natural Sciences on ASU's West Campus in Glendale, AZ.
 Successful students may be invited to continue working during the academic year with their summer mentor at ASU.

 A celebration evening to showcase student research with the people most important to them.
-Click on Summer 2019 and Summer 2021 Highlights to view poster presentations from family night.
+Click on the Summer Highlights to view poster presentations from family night.

 For more information on COVID-19 and ASU see https://eoss.asu.edu/health/announcements/coronavirus